Davidva0812/funnel-lens-app/README.md

 ### How I understood the problem

 Merchants running popup campaigns only see the final overall conversion rate (e.g. 5%), but have no visibility into *where* the funnel leaks.
-A single bad step – like a friction-heavy email form – can silently kill conversions without the marketer ever knowing which step is the culprit.
+A single bad step can silently drain conversions without the marketer ever knowing which step is the culprit.
 The job is to surface that hidden information clearly.

 ### What I built as v1 (and what I left out)